retromaniak/Chrono-Trigger-Polska-Wersja/Chrono Trigger - Broszura Instrukcyjna.md

 At present in the Kingdom of Guardia, monsters and humans coexist with each other in peace and harmony.
 Today they celebrate thier kingdom.

 # Dzień dobry, Crono
 The scene opens with Crono's mother trying to wake him.
-Today is the day of the big fair and she doesn't
+Today is the day of the big fair and she doesn't want him to miss it.

+You can stay in Crono's room any time for free

+When mother mentions Lucca, you will have the opportunity to change Lucca's name if you wish.

+Go to the far fight to find a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMwMTQyMDU4NywxNDQ0ODUzNTkwLC0xNT
-g2NDU2MDMwLC05OTcyMTQzMDEsMTM0MzcwMTkyMCwtMjA4Mjgy
-NDAzNywtMTc3MzI5OTE0LDE5ODMwNTY5MzJdfQ==
+eyJoaXN0b3J5IjpbLTExOTMxNDM4NjgsMTQ0NDg1MzU5MCwtMT
+U4NjQ1NjAzMCwtOTk3MjE0MzAxLDEzNDM3MDE5MjAsLTIwODI4
+MjQwMzcsLTE3NzMyOTkxNCwxOTgzMDU2OTMyXX0=
 -->